 Gather supporting documents

 You need to send the following supporting documents with your application:

 - A copy of the trust deed for the unit trust scheme, including all schedules and amending deeds,

 - All documentation identifying the nature and purpose of the unit trust scheme and who could and has applied for units in the scheme (i.e. prospectus, product disclosure statement or information memorandum),

-- A copy of the unit trust scheme’s statement of financial performance (profit and loss statement) and statement of financial position (balance sheet) for the last three financial years,
+- A copy of the unit trust scheme’s profit and loss statement and balance sheet for the last three financial years,

 - A copy of the unit trust scheme’s register of unit holders at the application date, and